open-edge-insights/eii-core/DataBusAbstraction/README.md

 # DataBusAbstraction
-DataBusAbstraction abstracts underlying messagebus to provide a common set of APIs Available in python & golang
+DataBusAbstraction abstracts underlying messagebus to provide a common set of APIs.
+Available in python & golang

 Currently supported messagebus (Only OPCUA is been tested so far):